mui/material-ui/docs/data/base/components/accordion/accordion.md

 <p class="description">Accordions let users show and hide sections of related content on a page.</p>

 :::warning
-💡 The Base UI Accordion component isn't implemented yet but it's planned!

-Upvote [this GitHub issue](https://github.com/mui/material-ui/issues/38037) if you want it to land faster!
+The Base UI Accordion component isn't available yet, but you can upvote [this GitHub issue](https://github.com/mui/material-ui/issues/38037) to see it arrive sooner.
 :::